c2lang/c2compiler/docs/docs/language/attributes.md

 ```

 This means C2 code can use 'Stat' instead of 'struct stat', so the spelling conventions
 stay intact (types start with capital case).
-Also for the C-backend, we cannot generate:
+Also for the C backend, we cannot generate:
 ```c
 typedef struct stat_ stat;